geky/ramrsbd/README.md

-   This is implemented in [ramrsbd_gf_p_divmod1][ramrsbd_gf_p_divmod1], and has the extra benefit of being able to skip the normalization step in [synthetic division][synthetic division].
+   This is implemented in [ramrsbd_gf_p_divmod1][ramrsbd_gf_p_divmod1], and has the extra benefit of being able to skip the normalization step during [synthetic division][synthetic division].

-2. Store the generator polynomial in ROM.
+2. Storing the generator polynomial in ROM.

    This isn't actually implemented in ramrsbd (it's a bit annoying API-wise), but you don't really need to recompute the generator